Internet Zillionaire

 • Would an International House of French Toast send IHOP scurrying back to the drawing board?
 Is there room in the dodgey-breakfasts-with-absolutely-ridiculous-names business for the both of them?

-5 Responses to “One-Tenth of My Thoughts On French Toast”
+5 thoughts on “One-Tenth of My Thoughts On French Toast”

 Leave a Reply